tournepivoine/shinpokered-fr/README.md

 The Kanto Expansion Pak's ethos is to add every "Kanto-related" Pokemon to RBY without fundamentally changing the grander metagame.
 What's defined as "Kanto-related" is a Pokemon that evolves from an existing Kanto Pokemon, made an appearance in a Kanto-based game (LGPE), is a regional variant, or was a Kanto-related Pokemon cut during the development of an official game.

 With this criteria, we get:
-- The 34 known beta Pokemon that were cut from Red and Green; eg. Gorochu, Deer
+- The 34 known beta Pokemon that were cut from Red and Green; eg. Gorochu, Kotora
-- Evolutions or pre-evolutions of a Kanto Pokemon found in a future generation eg. Kleavor, Glaceon, Annihilape
+- Evolutions or pre-evolutions of a Kanto Pokemon found in a future generation eg. Steelix, Glaceon, Kleavor, Annihilape
-- Evolutions of Kanto Pokemon found in the SpaceWorld '97 demo of Gold and Silver; eg. Madaamu, Purakkusu
+- Evolutions of Kanto Pokemon found in the SpaceWorld '97 demo of Gold and Silver; eg. Luxwan, Bellignan
-- All fully-evolved regional variants of Kanto Pokemon; eg. Hisuian Arcanine, Galarian Slowbro, Paldean Tauros, Alolan Muk
+- All fully-evolved regional variants of Kanto Pokemon; eg. Alolan Muk, Galarian Slowbro, Hisuian Arcanine, Paldean Tauros
 - Meltan and Melmetal from Let's Go Pikachu and Let's Go Eevee.
 - Paradox Pokemon from Scarlet & Violet; Scream Tail and Sandy Shocks.